-The Group is financed from the cash it generates from its operations, with the support of a bank overdraft facility of £600,000.
-Post year end it has been agreed that it will be replaced by a mixture of term loan and overdraft, totalling £450,000.
+The Group is financed from the cash it generates from its operations, with the support of a bank overdraft facility of £250,000 and a term loan of £298,142.

 The construction market

 The Group continues to experience extremely strong levels of activity in terms of enquiries and tenders and the Board is confident as to the strength and sustainability of the current strong demand for services provided by the Group.